mizgaionutalexandru/freshy/README.md

 ```console
 $ node ./server/dev-data/importData.js --import
 ```
 Now to check out the app you can simply run `$ npm start` from the root folder and your server will be up on port [3000](http://localhost:3000/).

-If you wanna play with the frontend (./client) you can start both servers using `$ npm run both`.
+You can also start both servers using `$ npm run both`.

 ## Things that can be added later